-The Sub-fund promotes ecological and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Fund promotes ecological and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, as amended or supplemented from time to time).

-The Sub-fund applies stewardship as well as an ESG integration approach and exclusion criteria concerning various activities.
+The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
 Additional information can be found in the prospectus.

-The Sub-fund takes into account the principal adverse impacts (PAIs) on sustainability factors primarily through stewardship.
-Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.
+The Fund considers the Principal Adverse Impacts (PAIs) on sustainability factors mainly through Stewardship.
+Information on the Principal Adverse Impacts on sustainability factors can be found in the prospectus.

-The Sub-fund has the ability to hold investments both directly and indirectly-by gaining exposure to the relevant financial instruments via derivatives or investments in other investment funds.
+The Fund has the ability to hold investments both directly and indirectly - for example, by gaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.

-The Sub-fund can use derivatives such as options, futures, warrants, swaps, and currency forward transactions.
-These can be applied for hedging risks and efficient portfolio management.
-The use of derivatives may result in leverage, increasing the Sub-fund's sensitivity to market movements.
-When using derivatives, it is ensured that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor targeted by the Sub-fund does not change due to the use of these instruments.
+The Fund may use derivatives such as options, futures, warrants, swaps, and forward currency contracts.
+These can be applied for risk hedging and efficient portfolio management.
+This may involve leverage, increasing the Fund's sensitivity to market movements.
+When using derivatives, it is ensured that the portfolio as a whole remains within investment restrictions.
+The risk profile associated with the type of investor the Fund targets does not change as a result of the use of these instruments.